xrplevm/docs.xrplevm.org/docs/evm-sidechain/axelar-general-message-passing.md

 ## Key Components

-- **Axelar Multisig Account**: The Axelar Multisig account is the account that is responsible for submitting the message to the Axelar network (from XRPL Ledger).
+- **Axelar Multisig Account**: The Axelar Multisig account is the account that is responsible for submitting the message to the Axelar network (from XRP Ledger).
 - **Axelar Amplifier Gateway**: The Axelar Amplifier Gateway is the smart contract which communicates with the Axelar network, enabling the message passing functionality.
-- **XRPL EVM Sidechain**: The XRPL EVM Sidechain is the destination for the message, which corresponds to the XRPL EVM Sidechain.
+- **XRPL EVM Sidechain**: The XRPL EVM Sidechain is the destination for the message.
-- **XRPL Ledger**: The XRPL Ledger is the source of the message, which corresponds to the XRPL Ledger.
+- **XRPL Ledger**: The XRP Ledger is the source of the message.

 ## Example

-The following example demonstrates how to complete a general message passing transaction on the XRPL EVM Sidechain from the XRPL Ledger to a smart contract on the EVM Sidechain.
+The following example demonstrates how to complete a general message passing transaction from the XRP Ledger to a smart contract on the EVM Sidechain.

-1. Compute the payload that you want to call on XRPL EVM Sidechain `AxelarExecutable` smart contract's `_execute` function with.
+1. Compute the payload that you want to call on XRPL EVM Sidechain `AxelarExecutable` smart contract's `_execute` function.
 2. Create an XRPL `Payment` transaction with the following fields:
 ```json
 {